 Users are encouraged to send crystals for data collection at synchrotron sources such as BESSY and DIAMOND according to the beamtime schedule listed below.
 The protein crystallography software setup for data processing, structure determination, refinement and visualization are available to academic researchers both physically at PSF and (better) remotely accessible at the National Supercomputer Center in Linköping from whatever computer the user might have.
-Get started with MX computing at NSC today!
+Please join the HPC MX computing project called PReSTO at NSC!

 The PSF protein crystallography infrastructure have attracted more than 100 researchers since 2012 producing a large set of PSF related publications and around 40 researchers are active today (February 2017).

 - Mosquito-LCP for sitting drop & Lipidic Cubic Phase protein crystallization in 100 nL scale where Phoenix is used for 96 well liquid transfer